Radiative Emission of Polaritons Controlled by Light-Induced Geometric Phase

-Nonadiabatic dynamics near a CI can be treated either in the adiabatic or diabatic representation which are related by a unitary transformation.
-The description of dynamics in the vicinity of a CI in the adiabatic representation reflects GP as a clear consequence that each real-valued adiabatic electronic wave function changes sign when transported continuously along a closed loop enclosing the CI.
-As the total molecular wave function has to be single valued, we choose to make the adiabatic electronic wave function complex by multiplying it with a position-dependent phase factor ensuring that the total wave function remains single valued.
+Nonadiabatic dynamics near a CI can be treated either in the adiabatic or diabatic representation.
+The description of dynamics in the vicinity of a CI in the adiabatic representation reflects GP as a clear consequence that each real-valued adiabatic electronic wave function changes sign when transported continuously along a closed loop enclosing the CI.\cite{Mead19792284} As the total molecular wave function has to be single valued, we choose, as often done,\cite{Mead19792284} to make the adiabatic electronic wave function complex by multiplying it with a position-dependent phase factor, which ensures that the total wave function remains single valued.
 This modification of the electronic wave function has a direct effect on nuclear dynamics even when a single PES is considered.
-One way to include the GP explicitly in the single-state adiabatic representation is the vector potential approach \cite{Mead19792284} which is referred to as the molecular Aharonov--Bohm effect.\cite{Aharonov1959,AldenMead198023} In several situations GP plays an important role in obtaining qualitatively correct results when problems are considered in the single-state adiabatic representation.\cite{Cederbaum20034,Xie20167828,Xie20171902,Xie2017,Xie20181986} Here we demonstrate that the adiabatic approximation can lead to significant overestimation of the ultrafast radiative emission from the lower polaritonic state, which can be ascribed to neglecting the GP.
+One way to include the GP explicitly in the single-state BO approximation is the vector potential approach \cite{Mead19792284} which is referred to as the molecular Aharonov--Bohm effect.\cite{Aharonov1959,AldenMead198023} In several situations GP is essential to obtain qualitatively correct results when problems are considered in the single-state BO approximation.\cite{Cederbaum20034,Xie20167828,Xie20171902,Xie2017,Xie20181986,Ryabinkin2013,Henshaw_2017} Here we demonstrate that the BO approximation can substantially mistake radiative emission from the lower polaritonic state, which can be ascribed to neglecting the GP in certain situations.

-A molecule coupled to a single cavity mode is described by the Hamiltonian\cite{04CoDuGr}
+A molecule coupled to a single cavity mode is described by the Hamiltonian

-In Eq. \eqref{eq:Hcm} $\hat{H}_0$ refers to the Hamiltonian of the isolated molecule, $\omega_\textrm{c}$ is the cavity angular frequency, $\hat{a}^\dag$ and $\hat{a}$ denote creation and annihilation operators, $g$ is the coupling strength parameter, $\hat{\vec{\mu}}$ corresponds to the molecular electric dipole moment operator and $\vec{e}$ is the polarization vector of the cavity field.
-We choose to omit the quadratic dipole self-energy term\cite{20ScRuRo,20MaMoHu,20TaMaZh,Triana2021,22FrGaFe} as it is expected to have negligible effects for the cases investigated in this work.
+In eqn \eqref{eq:Hcm} $\hat{H}_0$ refers to the Hamiltonian of the isolated molecule, $\omega_\textrm{c}$ is the cavity angular frequency, $\hat{a}^\dag$ and $\hat{a}$ denote creation and annihilation operators, $g$ is the coupling strength parameter, $\hat{\vec{\mu}}$ corresponds to the molecular electric dipole moment operator and $\vec{e}$ is the polarization vector of the cavity field.
+In what follows, two molecular electronic states (X and A) will be considered.

-If two molecular electronic states (X and A) are considered, the Hamiltonian of Eq. \eqref{eq:Hcm} can be recast in the direct product basis of the electronic states ($| \textrm{X} \rangle$ and $| \textrm{A} \rangle$) and Fock states of the cavity mode ($| n \rangle$ with $n=0,1,2,\dots$) as